hl-yang/hl-yang.github.io/index.md

 He is an IEEE member (SM'19-M'22) and a CCF member (SM'18-M'22).

+He is a supervisor of master students in computer science, and he always welcomes highly self-motivated students to join.

 Address: 11/F, Ke Run Building, Ke Lian Road, Guangming District, Shenzhen, China.(518000)

 E-mail: yanghailiang AT gml.ac.cn